-Go() doesn't return until the user operates a button to dismiss the panel.
+Go() doesn't return until the user dismisses the window.
 When it returns, the window will have been closed, the window thread will have been killed, and the BAlert object will have been deleted.

-The value Go() returns indicates which button dismissed the panel.
-If the user clicked the "Cancel" button in this example or pressed the Escape key, the return result would be 0.
-If the user clicked "Continue", the result would be 1.
+The value Go() returns indicates which button dismissed the window.
+If the user clicked the "Cancel" button in this example or pressed the Escape key, the return result would be 1.
+If the user clicked "Continue", the result would be 2.
 Since the BAlert sets up the rightmost button as the default button for the window, the user could also operate the "Continue" button by pressing the Enter key.